- Internet Policies

 Bank of Lexington limits employee access to your personal information to only those bank employees with a reason for knowing such information.
 Bank of Lexington also trains all employees about the importance of confidentiality and customer privacy.
 Improper use of your personal information by a bank employee will result in disciplinary action, including termination and referral to law enforcement authorities where appropriate.

 5. Third-Party Disclosure Restrictions

 Bank of Lexington follows strict privacy procedures in regard to protecting your personal information.
 In addition, the bank requires all non-affiliated third parties with a business need to access this information to adhere to similar and equally stringent privacy policies, and such parties are not permitted to release, use for their own purposes, or sell any customer information we share with them to any other party.
-Personal information may be supplied to a third party in order to process transactions initiated by you; if you request the disclosure; if the disclosure is required or allowed by law (i.e. the exchange of information with reputable reporting agencies, pursuant to subpoena, court order, or during an investigation of fraudulent activity); for marketing the Bank’s own financial products or services, or to market financial products or services offered by the Bank in conjunction with another financial institution (see “Joint Marketing,” below).
+Personal information may be supplied to a third party in order to process transactions initiated by you; if you request the disclosure; if the disclosure is required or allowed by law (i.e. the exchange of information with reputable reporting agencies, pursuant to subpoena, court order, or during an investigation of fraudulent activity); for marketing the Bank’s own financial products or services.

 6. Maintenance of Accurate Information

 It is in the best interest of both you and the bank to maintain accurate records concerning your personal information.
 We continually strive to maintain complete and accurate information about you and your accounts.
 Should your personal information ever change, or if you ever believe that our records contain inaccurate or incomplete information about you, please contact us.

 If you would like additional information, or have questions regarding Bank of Lexington Privacy Statement, please telephone us at 859-219-2900, or email us at one of the email addresses provided on our website.
 You may also write us, or stop by and discuss your questions with a member of our staff.